sparkyb/pype/readme.txt

 and consider if I would want PyPE to have such features, what changes would be necessary, and what it would take to make them happen.
-This has produced things like workspaces, shells, find/replace bars (idea from Firefox), triggers (and everything else in the Transforms menu), the name and line oriented browsable source trees, etc.
+This has produced things like workspaces, shells, find/replace bars (idea from Firefox), triggers (and most everything else in the Transforms menu), the name and line oriented browsable source trees, etc.

 Occasionally, some user of PyPE will contact me, perhaps report a bug, or